yassermimouna/Conding-test-backend-challenge/README.md

 Example : i want to search for artist with name `Eminem` and store the result in file named `eminemSearchResult.csv` .

 the URL will be   `localhost:3001/artist/eminem/eminemSearchResult`  .

+# Tests

+- You can test this project Api via Swagger :  `localhost:PORT/swagger`  .